mrhaffner/trie/README.md

 $ xattr -d com.apple.quarantine /usr/local/bin/chromedriver
 ```

-For the functional tests to work, the Flask app will need to be running.
+For the functional tests to work, the Flask app will need to be running in debug mode.

 Run the Python tests: